 An additional nil rate band is available for deaths on or after 6 April 2017 where an interest in a main residence passes to direct descendants.
-The amount of relief is being phased in and is £125,000 for 2018/19, £150,000 for 2019/20 and rising to £175,000 for 2020/21.
-For many married couples and civil partners the relief is effectively doubled as each individual has a main nil rate band and each will potentially benefit from the residence nil rate band.
+The amount of relief is being phased in and was £150,000 for 2019/20 rising to £175,000 for 2020/21.
+For many married couples and civil partners, the relief is effectively doubled as each individual has a main nil rate band and each will potentially benefit from the residence nil rate band.